xon88/laravel5-REST-example/readme.md

 yum install mariadb-server
 systemctl enable mariadb.service
 ```
-Restart VM and login as root again
+Restart VM and login as root again:
 ```
 reboot
 ```

 Open my.cnf file in any text editor.
-Add "skip-grant-tables" (without quotes) at the end of [mysqld] section and save the file
+Add <code>skip-grant-tables</code> at the end of <code>[mysqld]</code> section.
+Be careful to add it under the correct section.
 ```
 vi /etc/my.cnf

 [mysqld]
 skip-grant-tables
 ```
+>Save and exit.

 Enable External connections to the database:
 ```
 firewall-cmd --permanent --add-service=mysql